 A little bonus idea

 Why don’t you spend time together by making each your Bucket List and see if there are things that you both want to do?
 Could be real fun to go on an adventure together.
 To help you both on your way, my teen and I have made this list with 15 questions to get you started.
-You can download it by clicking on the image below to download your free copy.
+You can download it by clicking on the image below.

 Getting your teens enthusiastic